ldtalent/kubernetes-loadbalancer-localhost-bare-metal/README.md

 ## MetalLB
 ![service-pending](https://github.com/learningdollars/kubernetes-loadbalancer-localhost-bare-metal/blob/main/images/kind-pending.PNG)

-On bare metal servers, services of type LoadBalancer will remain in pending state.
+On bare metal servers, services of type LoadBalancer will remain in a pending state.
 This can be resolved by using [metallb](https://metallb.universe.tf/installation/).
-Install metallb by manifest according to the docs and setup the Layer2 [configuration](https://metallb.universe.tf/configuration/) or by running:
+Install metallb by manifest according to the docs and set up the Layer2 [configuration](https://metallb.universe.tf/configuration/) or by running:
 ```
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.4/manifests/namespace.yaml
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.4/manifests/metallb.yaml
-# On first install only
+# On the first install only
 kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"
 ```

 Get usable IP address `kubectl get nodes -o wide` and pay attention to the Internal IP range.

 After taking note of the internal IP range, select a subset of the available IPs that will be used by the services of the LoadBalancer type.
 For example, the internal IP is in range `172.19.x.x`.
 Take the range `172.19.255.1-172.19.255.255`.
-This will be the external IP range for the external facing services of type LoadBalancer.
+This will be the external IP range for the external-facing services of type LoadBalancer.

 Replace the IP range in `metallb/config.yaml` and apply the configMap with
 ```